sparsetech/trail/manual/introduction.md

 Create a route:
 [scala type="section" value="route" file="Examples"]

-Fill the placeholders of the route:
-[scala type="section" value="fill" file="Examples"]

-Create a string URL from the filled route:
+Create a string URL by filling the placeholders of the route:
 [scala type="section" value="url" file="Examples"]

 Map a route to a `case class` and parse an URL: